NCATSTranslator/reasoner-validator/docs/validation_codes_dictionary.md

 **Description:** A predicate selected for use in a knowledge graph should preferably be tagged as 'canonical' in the specified Biolink Model release?

+### warning.knowledge_graph.edge.qualifiers.empty

+**Message:** Edge qualifiers

+**Description:** Knowledge graph edge attributes should record the infores identifier of their knowledge source provenance with respect to ARA.

 ### warning.knowledge_graph.edge.attribute.type_id.not_association_slot

 **Message:** Edge attribute_type_id '{attribute_type_id}' not a biolink:association_slot?